Conisbrough Viaduct: History

 The viaduct connected the Dearne Valley Railway and its associated collieries with Black Carr and Doncaster in the south.
-The Act of Parliament was approved in 1897.
+The act of Parliament was approved: the Dearne Valley Railway Act 1897 (60 & 61 Vict. c. ccxlii).
 The railway opened in stages, from 1902 onwards, with the final section of trackwork being completed in October 1908, although the viaduct took longer, and was finished in March 1909.
 The full length of the line was 22 mi, with the viaduct being 1 mi west of Edlington Halt, and 17 mi south of Crofton Junction (the northern end).
 A passenger service operated as far as Edlington Halt on the south bank of the River Don between June 1912 and September 1951.
 Although the viaduct was built to carry two standard gauge lines, only one was laid across the structure which swapped sides along the viaduct, putting "an unusual kink" in the running line.

 The viaduct consists of 21 brick arches, each measuring 55 ft in width, and a single span of Warren truss lattice girder work of 150 ft which straddles the River Don.
 There are 14 arches on the western side (also known as the "Cadeby Bank"), and seven on the eastern side (also known as the "Conisbrough Bank"), which differ between 40 ft to 150 ft in height.
 The viaduct is 1,527 ft long, and made with over 12 million bricks, standing some 113–116 ft above the river; which led to one reviewer to describe the viaduct as a "truly Goliath structure".
 Each pier is tapered at the bottom, with the foundations sunk into grey shale in the ground.
 Subsidence was avoided by the contractors purchasing the minerals rights to the land underneath the viaduct, so the coal measures in the vicinity were never worked.
 Double buttresses with projecting bedstones, were built at either end of the lattice span to help support it.